 Our Deepdene project is now officially complete.
 To say it was a privilege to design and construct this ‘old girl’ is an understatement.

-Not only are our clients absolute garden lovers, who enthusiastically embraced the entire process, their historical one acre property was built back in the 1860’s, and is listed on the National Trust.
+Not only are our clients absolute garden lovers, who enthusiastically embraced the entire process, but their historical one-acre property was also built back in the 1860s, and is listed on the National Trust.
 Our design and construction brief was to preserve and restore as much of the original garden charm as possible, whilst dedicating areas to entertain and relax.

 Preserving the nationally registered 135+ year old Cork Oak, Quercus suber, was an absolute must for us – going to the lengths of x-raying the ground before excavation to ensure we had a clear plan of its root system.
 In an effort to preserve as much of the property’s original charm as possible, we also restored the original rose arbours and existing sculptures back to their former glory.